PyRepair/maniple/training-data/summarize-experiment/luigi/22/prompt_response_response_6.md

-The error occurs in the `prune` method of the `Worker` class.
-This is because the `last_active` parameter has a default value of `None`, and the code attempts to perform an addition operation with it.
-This results in a `TypeError` when the `prune` method is called.
+The error occurs when the `prune` method is called on the `Worker` object, and it tries to perform an operation with a `NoneType` and an `int`.
+This is because the `last_active` attribute is initialized as `None` in the buggy function, and it is used in the `prune` method without being properly handled for the `None` case.

-To fix this issue, we need to check if `last_active` is `None` and handle it appropriately before performing the addition operation.
+To fix this issue, we need to initialize the `last_active` attribute differently.

-Here's the corrected code for the `Worker` class:
+Here is the corrected code for the `__init__` method of the `Worker` class:

 ```python
 class Worker(object):